 Sam’s mental health had been going downhill for weeks.
 He was on leave from work, ignored his small son, and sat around the house doing nothing.
 Financially, his wife was supporting the family and stressing out about it too.
 She wanted her husband back, her son’s father back, and peace.
 She was doubtlessly frightened, so she hollered.

-It is difficult to remember that a majorly depressed person is sick.
-His disease has brought him to a point of helplessness.
-He is confused about what to, and cannot be who he wants to be.
+It is difficult to remember that a majorly depressed person is temporarily ill.
+Depression has brought him to a point of helplessness.
+He is confused, and cannot be who he wants to be.
 Even as Sam spoke of his desire to return to work and play with his son, his depression had him hiding in a closet.
 Guilt made him feel worse.
 He wondered aloud if his family would be better off without him.

 No one would try to scold out cancer or yell at the flu.
 Depression is invisible yet real.
 Behavior that appears lazy or selfish is not.
 It can take a painfully long time to recover.

-It can also be challenging to remember major depression saps reason and rationale.
-A person’s brain is misfiring.
+It is also challenging to remember major depression saps reason in that one’s thoughts are extremely negative.
 Logic that seems obvious to observers, such as “you matter” may not be so clear to the majorly depressed person.
 Sam’s wife’s plea for him to “get up and do something about it” did not seem like encouragement or a friendly kick in the seat.
 Rather, it added to his shame, guilt, and sense of failure.

 What does help is joining the one hiding in the closet and telling him you love him and he is needed.
 Stroke his hair, read a book, whatever.
 Just be there physically and patiently.

-Of utmost importance is to remember most of us cannot diagnose or treat another person’s disease.
+Of utmost importance is to remember most of us cannot diagnose or treat another person’s mental illness.
 Protocol is to call for professional help.
 Always get a suicidal person to the hospital.

 Compassionate love can prevail.